RWANDA

 Restoration

-Today, Umuganda takes place on the last Saturday of the month from 8 to 11 AM.
-Out of a population of over 13 million, all able-bodied Rwandan citizens ages 18 to 65 are required to participate in structured, monitored local service.
+Today, Umuganda takes place on the last Saturday of the month.
+Out of a population of over 14 million, all able-bodied Rwandan citizens ages 18 to 65 are required to participate in structured, monitored local service.
 These initiatives are credited with an enormous number of improvements: building schools, constructing health centers, tending cooperative gardens, cleaning roadways, recycling waste, planting trees, among others.
 In addition to creating a vehicle for public service, Umuganda also creates a platform for local project leaders and community members to exchange information and concerns.

 Scope of Service